 Lenovo already had a strong reputation in the enterprise and public sector.
 Why go into the SME industry?
 What was the deciding factor to tackle that sector?

 IDC tells us that there is around 5,000,000+ PC’s sold in Canada annually, with 50% belonging to the commercial market.
 Within that market, there is an even split between large enterprises and SMEs.
 That’s a very clear statistic that can’t be ignored and that makes sense to focus on from a business equation perspective.

 More importantly, however, is the fact that we have such an established and strong value proposition in the commercial landscape.
 We built our reputation through our ThinkPad legacy and with it, developed a very strong and loyal customer base.
 We have a great story and products that are innovative – bringing the best quality and reliability and overall experience.
 We strive to improve our products on a daily basis and continue to help businesses succeed worldwide.
 So why would we privilege that only to the very large businesses?

 How has entering the small business industry affected Lenovo?

 The “go-to-market” strategy has certainly been different when approaching the SME market and overall it has been a very positive journey.
-It has helped us to move at a much faster pace considering there are less layers of decision makers.
-It’s also been very important to be more engaged with the decision makers and provide them with more options.
+It has helped us to move at a much faster pace considering there are fewer layers of decision-makers.
+It’s also been very important to be more engaged with the decision-makers and provide them with more options.

 Additionally, it has also helped shape Lenovo’s culture.
 We have shifted from only focusing though a large business lens to broadening our view to encompass SME.
 These learnings influence product design, introduce new solutions, offer different services and enable new partnerships.
 SME customers want organizations that are easy to do business, creative, and always available and Lenovo is evolving to deliver on this experience.